jackmitch/libsoc/static-docs/docs/index.md

 follows the traditional linux methodology of autoreconf, configure, make.

 First, check if your distro packages libsoc.
-If it does it is easiest to install your distros version of libsoc through it's provided package manager.
+If it does it is easiest to install your distro's version of libsoc through its provided package manager.
 Depending on your distro this may be `apt-get`, `yum`, `pacman`, etc. Consult your distro documentation for more info.